How to Apply

 - Scholarship Application (if applicable)

-We offer both On-Campus and Virtual Interviews.
+Interviews are conducted by current students, and occasionally, staff members.
 Interviews are evaluative, not informational, and a report of the interview will become part of the interviewee's application record.
+Interviews should be completed before an application has been submitted to Fletcher.
+We offer both in-person and virtual options for interviewing:

 See our interview calendar for more details and to schedule an interview.